 I've been shot out of the stars four times now, I think, in around three hours of play.
-I'll be on my way between markers – from a crash site on one planet, where I scavenged from a fallen, sparking vessel, to an alien monolith projecting from an orbiting moon, from which I can learn more about the culture and language of one of the game's alien races (I believe there's four in total, and I've made contact with two of them) – and suddenly, the worst words the game can throw at you fill the cockpit: "Warning: Hostile Ships Approaching."
+I'll be on my way between markers—from a crash site on one planet, where I scavenged from a fallen, sparking vessel, to an alien monolith projecting from an orbiting moon, from which I can learn more about the culture and language of one of the game's alien races (I believe there are four in total, and I've made contact with two of them)—and suddenly, the worst words the game can throw at you fill the cockpit: "Warning: Hostile Ships Approaching."

-I'm yet to exchange my starting spacecraft for anything bigger, stronger, faster and deadlier.
-I've window-shopped a little, and seen what's out there; but right now my in-game currency, units, isn't at the level it needs to be to trade up.
-So whenever these small, agile craft have jumped into my vicinity, and there's usually four of them, each gunning for my cargo of, well, Not Very Much beyond raw materials, I've not been able to exterminate them all before a fatal hit's been taken.
-On death, the game adopts a familiar-to-Dark-Souls-fans take on asset retrieval: you must find your "grave" amid the asteroids, otherwise all of the minerals and metals you've accumulated to craft new gear from will be forever lost.
+I'm yet to exchange my starting spacecraft for anything bigger, stronger, faster, and deadlier.
+I've window-shopped a little and seen what's out there, but right now my in-game coffers aren't at the level needed to trade up.
+So whenever these small, agile crafts have jumped into my vicinity—and there are usually four of them, each gunning for my cargo of, well, not very much beyond raw materials—I've not been able to exterminate them all before a fatal hit's been taken.
+On death, the game adopts a take on asset retrieval that should be familiar to Dark Souls fans: You must find your "grave" amid the asteroids, otherwise all of the minerals and metals you've accumulated to craft new gear from will be forever lost.

 New, on VICE Sports: Strange Summer Olympics Sports: Are They Good?